SMFM Biota#

 On the left side, you can access:

-• Source code: this takes you to the source code of the tool, which is a GitHub repository.
+• Source code: The source code of the tool, which is a GitHub repository.

-• Wiki: the “README” file of the tool, you can find additional information and instructions about how to use the tool.
+• Wiki: The README file of the tool, where you can find additional information and instructions about how to use the tool.